jsantell/dancer.js/README.md

 Features
 ---
-* Use real-time audio frequency data and map it to any arbitrary visualization
+* Use real-time audio waveform and frequency data and map it to any arbitrary visualization
+* Use Dancer to get audio data from any preexisting audio source
 * Leverage beat detection into your visualizations
 * Simple API to time callbacks and events to any section of a song
 * Supports Web Audio (webkit), Audio Data (mozilla) and flash fallback (v9+)